Sagarbhandari122/joke_api/docbox/content/example.md

 This is our high-quality Jokes API.
-You can use this API to request and remove different jokes.
+You can use this API to request, add and remove different jokes.

 ### Retrive a Random joke